Will Energy Prices Go Down in 2026 in the UK?

 • Why financial planners and other business leaders are turning to solar to control rising energy costs in an increasingly unstable price environment.

-Let’s begin by unpacking why global energy trends can lead to energy price instability.
+Let us begin by unpacking why global energy trends can lead to energy price instability.

-What the crisis in the Gulf and Ukraine War reveals about UK energy vulnerability and wholesale gas price action
+What the crisis in the Gulf and the Ukraine War reveals about UK energy vulnerability and wholesale gas price action

 The war in Ukraine, which began in February 2022, exposed a crucial vulnerability in the UK energy pricing system: its dependence on internationally traded natural gas.
 According to the Office for National Statistics (ONS)3, UK electricity prices for non-domestic users (businesses) rose by over 90% between the first quarter of 2021 and their peak in late 2023:

-“Since 2021, the average electricity price for UK non-domestic users has increased sharply from 14.81 pence per kilowatt hour (kWh) in 2021 Quarter 1 (Jan to Mar) to a peak of 28.39 pence per kWh in 2023 Quarter 4 (Oct to Dec) – a rise of over 90%.
+Since 2021, the average electricity price for UK non-domestic users has increased sharply from 14.81 pence per kilowatt hour (kWh) in 2021 Quarter 1 (Jan to Mar) to a peak of 28.39 pence per kWh in 2023 Quarter 4 (Oct to Dec) – a rise of over 90%.
 Since then, the average electricity price has fallen back to 25.97 pence per kWh in 2024 Quarter 4.
 However, this is still 75% higher than the average price at the start of 2021.”

 The reason for this high sensitivity lies in how UK electricity prices are set.
-The ONS reports that although gas‑fired power stations generate a minority of total electricity, they often set the marginal price in the wholesale market, so spikes in wholesale gas prices are rapidly transmitted to the wider price of energy in the country.
+The ONS reports that although gas-fired power stations generate a minority of total electricity, they often set the marginal price in the wholesale market, so spikes in wholesale gas prices are rapidly transmitted to the wider energy price in the country.

 • Higher LNG prices raised the cost of gas-fired power generation.

-The bottom line
+The bottom line for energy prices

-The Gulf energy crisis and Ukraine War are extreme examples of how geopolitical changes that affect global energy supply chains can and will raise the cost of operating your site(s).
+The Gulf energy crisis and the Ukraine War are extreme examples of how geopolitical changes that affect global energy supply chains can and will raise the cost of operating your site(s).

 Local energy trends: The growing weight of non-commodity costs